z3t0/xtex/README.md

 # xTeX - eXtended TeX
 A tool that goes from one line requirement (english) to 95% perfect python code  (source code)

+# Status
+The proof of concept is in development.

 # Documentation
 - Notes for development: https://docs.google.com/document/d/1i2vKFaCgcxZfbDUMXeWMTek8BmKnHJlaSpkPfMvihV8/edit?usp=sharing